-The UTN server has a user interface, the utnserver Control Center, which can be opened using an Internet browser.
+The UTN server has a user interface, the utnserver Control Center, which can be opened using an Internet browser (e.g. Mozilla Firefox).

 The UTN server can be configured, monitored and maintained using the utnserver Control Center.

 - Opening utnserver Control Center in the Browser ⇒ 🗎 9